develop-biology/language.development/README.md

 You'll see plenty of examples of this throughout this spec.

-## Symbols
+## Operators
-The Eons Language of Development does not use any keywords; all information necessary to interpret code is presented as symbols.
+The Eons Language of Development does not use any keywords; all information necessary to interpret code is presented as Operators.
 This means that any words are user defined and not part of the built in language.

-The symbols used are:
+The Operators used are:
-* `,`, `;`, `\n` - End.
+* `,`, `;`, `\n` (newline) - End.
 * `.` - Access, also referred to as spatial separation.
-* `\` - Sequence, also referred to as temporal separation.
+* `\` - Exit & Sequence, also referred to as temporal separation.
 * `?` - Condition
 * `&` - And
 * `|` - Or

-The space is a dynamic symbol that is filled in depending on the context of where it is found.
+The space is a dynamic Operator that is filled in depending on the context of where it is found.
+See the [Spacing Autofill rules](#spacing-autofill), below.

-Besides those for Blocks, these are the only symbols used by the Eons Language of Development.
+Besides those for Blocks, these are the only characters used by the Eons Language of Development.
 All other symbols (e.g. `+`, `-`, `*`, `/`, `%`, etc.) are all user defined and can be changed as thou wilt.

 You may also override `<` and `>` for comparisons (and thus `<=`, `>=`, etc.).
 See [Declaration and Evaluation](#declaration-and-evaluation), below, for more info.

+### Exiting and Returns
+The Exit Operator exits the current Execution Block, whatever that may be.

+`\var` returns `var`, exiting the current Execution Block.
+To exit without returning anything, simply `\;` (or use any appropriate line ending).

+You can also type `return` in place of `\`.
+Though be aware that `return` can be overridden (e.g. maybe you want to log all values provided by all Functors).

+### Escaping
+Still use `\` to escape other characters.

+**You should only ever need to escape characters within a string** (e.g. `my_\n_var` is not a valid variable name).
+Because String Blocks are non-coding, this is fine.
+Within a string, `\` will not be interpreted as a Sequence, so we maintain it as the escape character.

 ### Line Endings and Code Separation
-Code may be separated by any End symbol.
+Code may be separated by any End Operator.
 All are equally valid in all contexts.
-End symbols are not necessary where a Block terminator is present.
+End Operators are not necessary where a Block terminator is present.
 For example, `[my,list]` does not need to be `[my,list,]` because the `]` separates the code from whatever may follow.

 ### Access and Spatial Separation
 `this` is the keyword for the current scope.

-The access operator (`.`) is used in increasing order of scope, similar to how domain names are `subdomain.domain.top-level-domain`.
+The access Operator (`.`) is used in increasing order of scope, similar to how domain names are `subdomain.domain.top-level-domain`.
 This ordering is reversed, as compared to most other programming languages, but should be familiar, as it's how we all handle URLs and file extensions.
 The benefit of this order is that you only need to append what is absolutely necessary and the most important scope is immediately apparent, when read from left to right.

 In the Eons Language of Development, this increase in scope allows us to easily access variables defined in encapsulating spaces (Vesicles or Solvents, in Biology).
 For example:
 ```
-my_class
+my_class<>
 (
-    constructor(name string)
+    constructor(name<string>)
     {
         #
         'this' comes after name to indicate the greater context to which 'name' belongs